 Sure, my drenched butt probably had me romanticizing about winter rides to work, but honestly, I really do love it.
-I smile ear to ear and giggle like a kid when I am pedaling through a few inches of snow on my way to work.
+I smile ear to ear and giggle like a kid when I am pedaling through a few inches of snow.
 The air is crisp, the snow sparkles.

 Those are the days I look forward to most.

 Winter riding?
 You’re ridiculous!